Transportation safety board creation pushed

 Among the duties of the board is to submit quarterly report to the President and Congress on their assessment of the country’s transportation system.

-The NSTB can recommend replacement of transportation officials who will be found remiss in their duties.
+The NTSB can recommend replacement of transportation officials who will be found remiss in their duties.

-Former Land Transportation Office (LTO) chief Alberto Suansing also on Monday said it is time for the country to have its own NSTB that would help in crafting transportation policies.
+Former Land Transportation Office (LTO) chief Alberto Suansing also on Monday said it is time for the country to have its own NTSB that would help in crafting transportation policies.

-Having the NTSB would enable Congress to come up with meaningful measures that would improve safety of the riding public.
+Having the NTSB would enable Congress to come up with meaningful measures that would improve safety of the riding public, he added.

-Gus Lagman, AAP president, said the DOTr has too much in its hands and the NSTB could ease the load of the department.
+Gus Lagman, AAP president, said the DOTr has too much in its hands and the NTSB could ease the load of the department.

 “It is a good proposal, in other countries they have road safety commissions,” he noted.

-Poe said the LTO and the Land Transportation Franchising and Regulatory Board (LTFRB) should not wait for passage of the NSTB bill before cracking down on irresponsible public utility vehicle operators.
+Poe said the LTO and the Land Transportation Franchising and Regulatory Board should not wait for passage of the NTSB bill before cracking down on irresponsible public utility vehicle operators.

 She was referring to the tragic accident in Tanay, Rizal last month that killed the students from Bestlink College.